BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 ````
 To upgrade/downgrade cluster on the go (with zero-downtime):
 1. Run `kubectl edit deployments`
-2. update the image version for the target cluster
+2. Update the image version for the target cluster
 3. Save and close the file.
 4. Run `kubectl get pods` and you'll see the pods updating one after another.